pyocd/pyOCD/CONTRIBUTING.md

 should use your employer's copyright.
 If a file is newly added by you, it must contain the standard license header with your copyright.
 Please note that we do not list changes in each source file by copyright owner, as this becomes a burden to maintain.

+PyOCD follows the "inbound = outbound" licensing policy.
+This is [the default](https://docs.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license) for the GitHub Terms of Service.

 Contributing source code that is already licensed using a license other than Apache 2.0 is possible, but each case must be considered individually.
 If you are the owner of the source code, then you have the right to